PoisonPhang/nixos-config/README.md

 * `"poisonphang-dt"`

 They can be switched to by using the following command inside the root of this repository.
-Simply switch ` $SYSTEM_NAME` out for the desired configuration.
+Simply switch `SYSTEM_NAME` out for the desired configuration.

 ```sh
 sudo nixos-rebuild switch --flake .#$SYSTEM_NAME